 I found them to be admirable, high-integrity, wonderful people who also happen to be brilliant businessmen.

-Note: This is the classic scuttlebutt or grapevine, that Phil Fisher popularized.
+(Note: This is the classic scuttlebutt or grapevine, that Phil Fisher popularized.
 In my limited experience, this requires an outgoing personality to pull it off.)

-- Went to stores to check.
+- I went to stores to check.
 Store managers couldn’t get enough stocks.
 There was a fad going on.
 Inner-city little kids wanted Timberland shoes & jeans.

 - Less than 10%